Athletics at the 1992 Summer Olympics – Men's pole vault

-The Men's Pole Vault was an event at the 1992 Summer Olympics in Barcelona, Spain.
+The men's pole vault was an event at the 1992 Summer Olympics in Barcelona, Spain.
 There were a total number of 34 participating athletes from 23 nations.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The qualification mark was set at 5.60 metres (six + six athletes).

-This was a remarkably clean competition, with only three athletes having a miss at a height that was not their best or better in the competition.
+This was a mostly clean competition, with only three athletes having a miss at a height that was not their best or better in the competition.
+The main exception was the favourite Sergey Bubka, who failed to clear the bar in the final.
 Maksim Tarasov took gold with only three attempts, clean through 5.80.
 Igor Trandenkov equalled Tarasov, but took three attempts to clear 5.80.
 Javier García took bronze in his home town by clearing 5.75 on his second attempt, to edge Kory Tarpenning who cleared it on his third.
 It was the second consecutive Games that Soviet or former Soviet vaulters won the event; Spain earned its first men's pole vault medal with García's bronze.